ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_7-git_tools/02_interactive_staging/synopsis.md

 Staging patches
 ---------------

-To partially stage something, use
+To partially stage something, use:
 ```
  : "5" // (or "p")
 ```